Stop Fraud, Waste and Abuse with Two Software Solutions

 The objective of the investigations is to protect Medicare and Medicaid and deter fraud — sending a strong signal that theft from these taxpayer-funded programs will not be tolerated.

-Additionally, honest mistakes to erroneous billings (as mentioned in our previous article) and wasteful diagnostics tests contribute to a diverse and complex FWA landscape which is currently alive and in good health, pun intended.
+Additionally, honest mistakes to erroneous billings (as mentioned in our previous article) and wasteful diagnostics tests contribute to a diverse and complex FWA (fraud, waste and abuse) landscape which is currently alive and in good health, pun intended.

-The FWA problem in Medicaid and Medicare is so ubiquitous that the Office of Inspector General of the U.S. Department of Health and Human Services, provides an online training course to discuss the laws against health care fraud, for example:
+In Medicaid and Medicare this problem is so ubiquitous that the Office of Inspector General of the U.S. Department of Health and Human Services provides an online training course to discuss the laws against health care fraud, for example:

 - Violating Medicare assignment provisions or the physician agreement;